-Stink bug traps are perhaps the easiest and most environmentally-friendly way to deal with these troublesome insects.
-Although you can purchase pre-made traps, they are usually overly expensive, poorly made, and some are not all that effective.
+A cheap homemade stink bug trap is probably the cheapest, easiest and most environmentally friendly way to deal with these troublesome insects.
+Although you can purchase pre-made traps, they are usually expensive, poorly made, and some are not all that effective.
 Luckily, you can easily make a very effective DIY stink bug trap for next to nothing.
 In fact, you may already have everything you need to make one at home for free!

-Below you will find step-by-step instructions on how to make your very own homemade stink bug trap.
-Additionally, there is an infographic with step-by-step images, and there is also a video tutorial showing how to build your own DIY trap.
+Below you will find step-by-step instructions on how to make your very own homemade stink bug trap from a 2-litre soda bottle and a small LED light.
+Additionally, there is an infographic with step-by-step images, and there is also a video tutorial showing how to build a similar DIY trap.
 Further down, we have also included some additional specific information on stink bugs.

 (You might also want to check out our ‘how to get keep spiders out of your home‘ post.
 It contains two techniques for keeping your 100% house spider free!)

 Table of Contents

 How To Make A Homemade Stink Bug Trap

 A very simple to build 2-litre soda bottle and LED light stink bug trap.

 To make a homemade stink bug trap, you’ll need to gather the following items:

 1 | A 2-Litre Soda Bottle

 3 | LED Lights (RECOMMENDED: pack of three LED lights on Amazon for around $7)